 Educational content teaches customers about your products.
 Educated customers are paying customers.
 Indium has used this strategy and discovered content gold with their From One Engineer to Another blog, run by 17 of their engineers.
-Through it, they produce valuable content and videos to answer questions about a variety of engineering topics.
-Since the launch of the blog the company has seen a 600 percent jump in leads.
+Through it, they produce valuable content and videos to answer questions about various engineering topics.
+Since the blog’s launch, the company has seen a 600 per cent jump in leads.

 The key is to be short, sweet and to the point to teach readers why your product is worthwhile.
-The more you educate consumers on a product or service, the more open they are to being sold to.
+The more you educate consumers on a product or service, the more open they are to being sold.

 12. Create Powerful Headlines

 The headline is one of the first things to draw readers into your content marketing.
-It makes no difference if it is an Infographic or a blog post, powerful headlines will draw in the reader.
-Remember, consumers see thousands and thousands of promotional materials each and every day to produce a headline that will grab their attention and want them to learn more.
+It makes no difference if it is an Infographic or a blog post; powerful headlines will draw in the reader.
+Remember, consumers see thousands and thousands of promotional materials every day to produce a headline that will grab their attention and want them to learn more.

 13. Get Grouping

-Allow your headline to invite a reader to share in funny photos their group is going to love, something they are just not going to believe or statistics that will make them laugh out loud.
+Allow your headline to invite a reader to share funny photos their group will love, something they are just not going to believe or statistics that will make them laugh out loud.
 Use a common thread like Harry Potter books, left-handed people, cat lovers or single parents.

 14. Be Consistent

-Write blog posts weekly, create links to your website, post on social media platforms daily, send email blasts monthly.
-Keep current, keep consistent and your content will do the work for you.
+Write blog posts weekly, create links to your website, post on social media platforms daily, and send email blasts monthly.
+Keep current and consistent, and your content will do the work for you.

 15. Share Interesting Facts